jschristie/docs/sources/deployment/centos.md

 If resolvable DNS host is not used, add the hostname to your hosts file on the server or the system where the oxtrust UI is accessed.
 Login with the default user name “admin” and the password used in the configuration(also contained in `setup.properties.last` (use the Unix command `grep --color -i pass` to find the according line quickly) and look for the LDAP password which is the same as the admin password.

 Make sure to remove or encrypt `setup.properties.last` It has the clear  text passwords for everything: LDAP, admin user, keystores, and 3DES salt.
-Logs can be analyzed for installation errors in `setup.log` for a detailed step-by-step of the installation.
+Logs can be analyzed for installation errors in `setup.log` for a detailed step-by-step analysis of the installation.
 As an alternative, check the file `setup_errors.log` to just see the errors (or stderr output from the scripts).

 ## Removing/disabling Gluu repo